QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 Since a uniform borehole wall temperature over the entire probe depth is assumed, a depth-averaged fluid temperature is calculated.

 #### Determination of the g-function
 There are a number of approaches of varying complexity for determining the g-functions.
 Fortunately, there are already precomputed libraries, such as the open-source library of Spitler and Cook[^Spitler,Cook] from 2021, that is used in ReSiE to avoid time-consuming calculation for g-functions of a specific probe field configurations.
 The probe field configuration is understood as the number of probes in the field, the respective probe depth, the distance between the probes and the overall geometric arrangement of the probes.
-The library by Spitler and Cook offers 27 pre-calculated g-function values at different time nodes for each of almost 35\(\,\)0000 avaiblable configurations.
+The library by Spitler and Cook offers 27 pre-calculated g-function values at different time nodes for each of almost 35,000 available configurations.
 Between these time nodes, ReSiE interpolates in order to be able to access the corresponding g-function values for each simulation time step.
 The g-functions extracted from the library are transformed and interpolated in ReSiE to meet the desired probe length and the spacing between the probes as described in the manual of the library.
 The first node of the library is always at \(ln(t / t_S) = -8.5\), where \(t_S\) is the steady-state time defined by Eskilson in 1987[^Eskilson]:

 $$ t_S = \frac{h_{probe}^2}{9 \, a_{soil}} $$

-where \(a_{soil}\) is the thermal diffusivity of the surrouding earth and \(h_{probe}\) is the probe depth.
-Depending on the thermal properties of the soil, the first given value in the library mentioned above at \(ln(t/ t_S) = -8.5\) corresponds to a time \(t\) after serveral days to weeks.
+where \(a_{soil}\) is the thermal diffusivity of the surrounding earth and \(h_{probe}\) is the probe depth.
+Depending on the thermal properties of the soil, the first given value in the library mentioned above at \(ln(t/ t_S) = -8.5\) corresponds to a time \(t\) after several days to weeks.
 Since the simulation time step size is in the range of a few minutes to hours, further g-function values must be calculated to fill the given 27 nodes of the precalculated g-function values with a finer discretisation.
 This is curently done by interpolating linearly between the given time steps of the library, except for the time span between \(t = 0\) and \(t_{1} = t_S e^{-8.5}\).
 Here, short-time effects of the probes are dominant and a linear interpolation would cause a significantly different system behaviour.
 A spline interpolation has been investigated as well, but the results were not satisfying.
 Other interpolation methods are difficult, as the g-function is not necessarily monotonically increasing as in the figure below, especially for small probe fields, and therefore a fit to a ln-function of the whole g-function is not possible.

 Different approaches were investigated to try to achieve a better representation of the short-time effects.
 This was done under the assumption that single probes in a probe field do not influence each other during these short periods of time.[^Li] Thus, a calculation method for the g-function can be chosen that is only valid for a single probe.
-Both an approach by Carslaw and Jaeger [^Carslaw,Jaeger] using an assumption of an infinite cylindrical source or sink and one by Kelvin[^Kelvin], described by Laloui and Loria[^LalouiLoria2020], using an infinite linesource approach, were implemented and tested.
+Both an approach by Carslaw and Jaeger [^Carslaw,Jaeger] using an assumption of an infinite cylindrical source or sink and one by Kelvin[^Kelvin], described by Laloui and Loria[^LalouiLoria2020], using an infinite line source approach, were implemented and tested.
 Although, it was not possible to determine a reliable and reasonable intersection point between the calculated short-term g-function values and the long-term values from the library by Spitler and Cook.
-Therefore, in ReSie, a logarithmic function is directly fitted to the first given node of the g-function from Spitler and Cook instead of just linearely interpolating between the first node and the origin.
+Therefore, in ReSie, a logarithmic function is directly fitted to the first given node of the g-function from Spitler and Cook instead of just linearly interpolating between the first node and the origin.
 This has shown significantly better results in the validation of the model relative to measurement data and to the results of the commercial software EED compared to a linear interpolation of short-term values.
 In particular, the short-term dynamic behavior of the model corresponds much better to the real behavior.
 The utilized logarithmic function for \(0 <= t < t_{1}\) has the following form

 $$ f(t)=a \, ln(b \, t) $$